andilar/trickle_crypt/README.md

 # trickle_crypt

- A encryption library for embedded devices, which does not use up all your CPU time at once.
+ An encryption library for embedded devices.
+It is designed to not use up all your CPU time at once.